WordPress Two Factor Authentication (CMAUTH) - Use Case - How to Create 2FA Login to Your Site With Google Authenticator

 TIP: Notify Users

 You can notify your users about the changes in login process by sending them emails.
-You can learn more about how to do it in this guide: CM Secure Login (CMAUTH) - How To - Notify Users About Login Process Changes
+You can learn more about how to do it in this guide: WordPress Two Factor Authentication (CMAUTH) - How To - Notify Users About Login Process Changes

 You can disable the password for every user or only for those with certain roles.
-Note that disabling the password does not mean the users will only need their username to sign.
+Note that disabling the password does not mean the users will only need their username to sign in.
 Instead, they will login with their usernames and the chosen authentication method.

 - Disable passwords for all users - Choose Yes to disable passwords for all users.

 - Disable passwords for chosen roles - Choose here roles that won't need to use password for login.
 Works if previous option is disabled (chosen No).

 Here you can configure additional security options.

 Sleep time when the entered code is incorrect [seconds] - Set a delay time to send to the browser if a user enters an invalid code from Google Authenticator or e-mail.
 This can slow down malicious bots which try to login using the brute-force method.

 Logout after activity/inactivity time [minutes] - Users will be logged out after this period of activity/inactivity (in minutes).
 Set to 0 to disable.